Services & Programs

 Participants in Project Lifesaver wear a wristband that emits a tracking signal and when caregivers notify the CCSO that the participant is missing, a team of specially-trained officers quickly responds and begins searching the area using special tracking equipment.
 The equipment significantly reduces the need to mobilize scores of searchers and cuts the most valuable cost: time.

-To register for Project Life Saver, please call the Maryland Department of Aging at 301-870-3388.
+To register for Project Life Saver, please call the Charles County Department of Community Services, Aging and Human Services at 301-934-0128.
 The Department of Aging will complete an initial interview with the participant and will then forward the information to the CCSO.
 We will contact the participant to schedule a time to activate the wristband.
 Each month thereafter, an officer will check the batteries in the participant’s wristband.

 The Greater Waldorf Jaycees funded the establishment of Project Lifesaver with a $12,000 donation that covered training, certification of officers, and equipment.